ajtrowell/ClassMethods.jl/readme.md

 ```

 Outer constructors can perform arbitrary validation, parameter juggling, or conversion before returning the instance created by the macro’s inner constructor.
+Attempting to reassign a generated method field raises the same `setfield!: const field … cannot be changed` error you would get from a hand-written `const` slot.

 ## Limitations